 St Joseph’s believes that the development of these skills and attitudes, the learning powers, will liberate learning for our students.
 This focus has been based on the work of Professor Guy Claxton, emeritus Professor of the Learning Sciences at the University of Winchester.

 For learning to take place, learners need to be aware of and regulate their emotions.
 At St Joseph’s we use the ‘Zones of Regulation’ as a framework to explicitly teach emotional literacy and regulation.

 Circle Solutions is used from Prep- Yr 6 and enables students to feel connected and belong as well as to listen to others and put forward their ideas.

 To foster relationships and safety, our school has a buddy system where Preps and Yr 5 / Yr 1 and Yr 6 regularly get together for a variety of learning and community activities.

 Digital Citizenship and eLearning

 This is a high priority at St Joseph’s.
 Students and staff form a school-wide learning community where online and digital modes of learning are explored.
-We believe that we have a responsibility and obligation to engage students in 21st Century learning and as such we give students access to devices such as iPads, laptops and Google Chromebooks to engage, learn and share.
+We believe that we have a responsibility and obligation to engage students in 21st Century learning and as such we give students access to devices such as iPads and Chromebooks to engage, learn and share.

 All students receive weekly specialist teaching in the area of Physical Education.
 This includes a swimming program for one term per year.
 Classroom teachers supplement this with additional time of physical activity per week.